JaeYoonKim72/GMStool/README.md

                      -gw ExampleData/Ex_gwas.txt \        # GWAS result file

-                     -pe 5 \                              # The number of permutations for each modeling
+                     -pe 5 \                              # The number of permutations per modeling of each model
+                                                          # In the case of this example, a low number is set for quick results confirmation

                      -gpu TRUE \                          # Whether to use the GPU when modeling DNN or CNN

-                     -t 1                                 # Runtime cut-off for permutatios of each modeling
+                     -t 1                                 # Runtime cut-off for permutatios of each modeling (hour)